sofiabelen/sofiabelen.github.io/content/blog/my-journey-home-is-to-a-place-ive-never-been/index.md

 I am not Dante, but I have, like every human being, gone to bed and wondered what the hell I'm doing with my life.
 Am I doing this right?
 There most likely is no one answer, but for me, it's in the simplest of moments that I've come to find true meaning.
 These are the moments that give everything else meaning, and they usually involve friends and family.
 Why then wouldn't I prioritize these relationships, these moments?

+From the Christmases and New Years spent away from my family, to the countless Sundays we'd watch the locals leave the city to get together with theirs, only a short ride away.
+The once-a-year visits home.
+Having little to no support network during rough times, as well as the weight of being away when our people needed us.
+Wondering if this lifestyle is how we imagined ourselves growing old.

 I've done much introspective work throughout these last couple of years, which has helped me redefine priorities and, perhaps most importantly, free myself from old narratives and fears that had been holding me back from experiences that truly matter.

-All of this was vital in realizing what the next step should be.
+All of this was vital in planning the next step and actually taking it.

 ## Arriving in Latium